Hand Tame Birds

 Quick reality check: what 'catch a magpie call bird' actually means

 The phrase 'call bird' has a specific, old-school meaning in wildlife management circles: it refers to a previously trapped live magpie or crow kept in a decoy compartment of a cage trap to lure territorial birds into the same trap.
 Organizations like the Game and Wildlife Conservation Trust describe this method explicitly, and it involves capturing and confining a live bird.
+Organizations like the Game and Wildlife Conservation Trust describe this as call-bird trapping, which involves capturing and confining a live bird to lure others.
 That is not what most backyard birders or birdwatchers are after, and in most regions it is tightly regulated or outright illegal without a permit.

 What most people actually want when they search this phrase is simpler: they want to know how to get a magpie to come closer, either to watch it, photograph it, or build the kind of loose trust where the bird stops being alarmed by your presence.
 That is completely achievable, and that is what this guide is about.